Lactulose is a laxative taken to treat constipation (difficulty pooing).

 Your dose of lactulose can go up or down, depending on how well the medicine is working.

-- adults – the starting dose is usually 15ml taken twice a day
+- adults – 15ml, taken twice a day as a starting dose

 The medicine comes with a plastic cup or spoon to measure your dose.
-Do not use a kitchen spoon as it will not give the right amount.
-If you don't have a cup or spoon, ask your pharmacist for one.
+If you do not have a cup or spoon, ask your pharmacist for one.
+Do not use a kitchen spoon as it will not measure the right amount.

-Some people don't like the sweet taste of lactulose.
+Some people do not like the sweet taste of lactulose.
 To improve the taste, you can mix your dose with half a glass or water or fruit juice.

-Aim to drink 6 to 8 glasses of fluid during the day while you are taking lactulose or your constipation may get worse.
+Aim to drink 6 to 8 glasses of water or other liquid during the day while you're taking lactulose or your constipation may get worse.

-If you forget a dose of lactulose, don't worry, just take the next dose at the usual time.
+If you forget a dose of lactulose, just skip the missed dose and take your next dose at the usual time.

 Never take 2 doses at the same time.
 Never take an extra dose to make up for a forgotten one.

 If your doctor has told you to take lactulose every day and you often forget doses, it may help to set an alarm to remind you.
 You could also ask your pharmacist for advice on other ways to help you remember to take your medicine.